Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Charge inversion and nanoscale phenomena for living cells ##

-Simple models of giant charge inversion and nanoscale phenomena are created for living cells, and molecular dynamics simulations are execcuted (Refs.
+Simple models of giant charge inversion or nanoscale phenomena are created for living cells, and molecular dynamics simulations are execcuted (Refs.
 1-4).
-"DNA in nanopores" is simulated for DNA where counterion condensation and coion depletion are the key of the nanoscale pores in human cells (Ref.
+"DNA in nanopores" is simulated for DNA transportation where counterion condensation and coion depletion are the key in the nanoscale pores of human cells (Ref.
 5).

-The molecular dynamics simulations are made by several models, and they are written in each of the articles.
+The molecular dynamics simulations are made in several settings, and they are discussed in the articles.
 The figures are illustrated, partly in color pictures.

 ## References ##